axoflow/axosyslog-core-docs/content/docs/chapter-routing-filters/filters/configuring-filters/_index.md

 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->

-Filters perform log routing within syslog-ng: a message passes the filter if the filter expression is true for the particular message.
+Filters perform log routing: a message passes the filter if the filter expression is true for the particular message.
 If a log statement includes filters, the messages are sent to the destinations only if they pass all filters of the log path.
 For example, a filter can select only the messages originating from a particular host.
 Complex filters can be created using filter functions and logical boolean expressions.

-To define a filter, add a filter statement to the syslog-ng configuration file using the following syntax:
+To define a filter, add a filter statement to the `syslog-ng` configuration file using the following syntax:

 ```c
    filter <identifier> { <filter_type>("<filter_expression>"); };